Wednesday, March 31, 2021

 Through the years, the doors of the chapel welcomed worshippers from the National Guard, Air Force, Navy and Marine Corps as the base shared space with a Naval Air Station and, eventually, the headquarters of the Georgia National Guard.
 But in 2005, the chapel was in danger of demolition due to maintenance costs and land use requirements imposed by post September 11 force protection measures.
 Not content to see the chapel bulldozed, several community members, Air Force personnel and the Georgia National Guard came together to find alternatives.
 The Dobbins Chapel Foundation, established in 1998, solicited funds for repairs.
 The Adjutant General of Georgia agreed to emplace the chapel on the Lucius Clay National Guard Center opposite the newly dedicated Joint Force Headquarters of the Georgia Department of Defense.
 Just two weeks short of the demolition deadline, the Foundation received an anonymous donation to make necessary repairs and fund the delicate work of loading and transporting the chapel to its new home.

-On April 27, 2014, after more than a year of renovation, Dobbins Chapel was rededicated as the Clay National Guard Center Chapel.[5]
+On April 27, 2014, after more than a year of renovation, Dobbins Chapel was rededicated as the Clay National Guard Center Chapel with a service provided by State Chaplain Col. Michael Summers.[5]
 Just days later, Chaplain Lt.
 Col. Blair Davis held the first service in the renovated and rededicated Clay National Guard Center Chapel.[6]
 The historic building has once again served as a site of worship, hosted weddings and provided a spiritual home for Citizen-Soldiers and Airmen of the Georgia National Guard.

 The Clay National Guard Center Chapel blanketed in snow just weeks before its April 2014 rededication.
 Georgia National Guard Archives.